 On a sunny fall day, we mounted our hiking boots as we decided to follow the gushing Tamina river to its source.
 In order to get some more exercise and enjoy the scenic views from above Bad Ragaz, we extended our hike along the Porta Romana, an ancient Roman trail.
 It led us up to the vineyards and down through the steep, forestry slopes into the Tamina valley.

-Hiking from Bad Ragaz to the Tamina Gorge
+Hiking from Bad Ragaz straight to the Tamina Gorge

 Those who prefer to reach the gorge at Bad Pfäfers on the fast track can trace the river on a convenient path from the Bad Ragaz station.
-The closer you will get to the gorge, the higher the cliffs will tower over you on the left and on the right...
+The hike takes one hour, and the closer you get to the gorge, the higher the cliffs will tower over you on the left and on the right...

 And what else can you expect of Switzerland?
 Thanks to a seamless public transportation connection, yellow postal #453 bus will carefully master the narrow winding road to the end of the valley about once per hour.